bodiman/sequential_loading/README.md

 1. Sequential dataset: A dataset created by sequentially loading data from multiple sources, useful for collecting sparse data
 2. Summary dataset: A dataset created by taking the summary statistics of data loaded across different sources.
 Useful for collecting data where sources are not 100% reliable, and the summary statistics can be used to infer the true value.

+# Coming Soon

+## Urgent Bugs:
+1. IntervalProcessor currently specific to EODSchema in metadata update, need to generalize

+## Non-Urgent Bugs:

+## Future Features
+1. A sequential_loading-specific interface for managing schemas and param_schemas
+2. Initialize null metadata in DataProcessor.initialize

+# Report Issues
+If you would like to report an issue, please contact me at bodszab@nuevaschool.org.